by Errol Greene

 It was while trying to board a flight from Atlanta to Los Angeles in 2017 that I knew I was in trouble.

-I was only 54 at the time but I knew something was wrong—my ability to think and remember had been reduced greatly over the last year or so and was reaching a critical point.
-Would I be able to continue my career?
-Would I need someone to travel with me moving forward?
+I was only 54 at the time but I knew something was wrong—for the past year or so, my ability to think and remember diminished greatly and reached a critical point.
+How would I continue my career?
+Or travel without someone to help?
 What was going on inside my brain, and… did I really want to know?

-Perhaps you have experienced something similar.
-We all have our good and bad days, but those of us in our 50’s and above can sometimes have positively scary bouts of brain fog.
-Days that make us question if we are just having a bad day or if it could be something more serious.
+Perhaps experienced something similar at some point We all have our good and bad days, but those of us in our 50’s and above sometimes have positively scary bouts of brain fog.
+Days that make us question if it is a bad day or perhaps something more serious.